-The course is run intensively over 5 days from 09:00 to 15:00 Monday to Friday.
-Each day there will be three input sessions that explore various teaching theories, approaches and ideas to language learning.
+The course is run intensively over 10 days from 09:30 to 17:15 Monday to Friday.
+Each day there will be a mixture of input sessions, workshops and tutor-supported research sessions that explore various teaching theories, approaches and ideas to language learning.
 The sessions are supported by pre-session reading, which candidates will have to undertake in the evening.
-After the 5-days of face to face input sessions when the participants return to their schools and own classes they will have a series of reflective tasks to complete and submit in order to understand further how these ideas work in practice.
-The deadline to submit the tasks and the reflective essay is approximately six weeks after the face to face course has finished.
+After the 10 days of face to face sessions when the participants return to their schools and own classes they will have a series of reflective tasks to complete and submit in order to understand further how these ideas work in practice.
+The deadline to submit all the tasks and the reflective essay is approximately six weeks after the face to face course has finished.

 Mode of Assessment

 The certificate is awarded to teachers who have followed and contributed to the CAM course programme and satisfactorily completed the assessed portfolio (a collection of homework tasks and a final assignment).